lfyfly/vue-waterfall-easy/README.md

   },
   methods: {
     getData(group) {
-      // In the real environment, the backend will return a new image array based on the parameter group.
+      // In the real environment,the backend will return a new image array based on the parameter group.
       // Here I simulate it with a stunned json file. axios.get('./static/mock/data.json?group=' + this.group)
         .then(res => {